Caldera (company): History

 See Microsoft litigation#Caldera v Microsoft.

 Since Digital Research's CP/M and MP/M had no commercial value for Caldera, they offered various binaries and sources for download on their site and allowed the redistribution and modification of more collected CP/M files through Tim Olmstead's independent "The Unofficial CP/M Web site" since 1997, for as long as they did not contain any DOS technology.

 Caldera, Inc. supported the Linux-port of Star Division's StarOffice 3.1 with ca. in order to offer the product with their OpenLinux distribution in 1997.

+Subsidiaries

-While active, Caldera, Inc. created a number of subsidiaries:
+While active, Caldera, Inc. created a number of subsidiaries.

 Caldera UK

 Under the direction of Roger Alan Gross as General Manager of Caldera's Digital Research Systems Group (DSG) the UK-based development center Caldera UK Ltd. (51.20531°N 1.478786°W) was incorporated on 20 September 1996 to continue the development of the DR-DOS operating system in a converted barn (51.188306°N 1.487498°W) at the periphery of Andover, Hampshire, UK.
 Caldera UK developed various DOS-based products including OpenDOS 7.01 (COD), DR-DOS 7.02, DR-DOS 7.03 and DR-WebSpyder.

 Caldera Thin Clients, Inc. closed the Caldera UK Ltd. development office in February 1999 soon after the release of DR-DOS 7.03, thereby effectively stopping any DOS development.